Otter-Co/TurnSignal/README.md

 A minimalistic intuitive visual IN-GAME utility for keeping track of Cord Wrapping/Tangling in SteamVR.

 ---
+## ScreenShots

+Coming Very Soon - when I figure out how to take good gifs/stills of the dashboard/overlays in the compositor.

+---
 ## Download:

 [Click here to go to releases!](https://github.com/benotter/TurnSignal/releases)